aplater/Google-Apps-Script/README.md

 # Google-Apps-Script
 # Portfolio of Google Apps Script

-Listing_Google_Analytics _filters.js
+Listing_Google_Analytics _filters.js<br />
-Copy and paste the script in the script editor of a Google Spreadsheet.
+Copy and paste the script in the script editor of a Google Spreadsheet.<br />
-Run the script from the custom menu.
+Run the script from the custom menu.<br />
-All the filters from all the GA accounts you have access will be listed in the spreadsheet.
+All the filters from all the GA accounts you have access will be listed in the spreadsheet.<br />